The New Zealand situation…

 - We rate 3rd highest for child homicide out of 27 OECD countries

 - There were 71,400 reports of concern, relating to 52,600 children and young people made to Oranga Tamariki - Ministry of Children in 2021.

 So, what does this all mean?
 It means that New Zealand has a terrible record at protecting our most vulnerable citizens, and that we as Government agencies, communities and individuals, need to take some action to improve this situation.

 What the Church is doing about it

-As well as taking a public stance against family violence, Presbyterian parishes around NZ are doing plenty to help build stronger families.
+As well as taking a public stance against family violence, Presbyterian parishes around NZ are working to help build stronger families.
 We believe this is the cornerstone of fixing the country’s appalling family violence record.
 Some of the things we’re doing to strengthen families are:

-- Parishes throughout New Zealand support White Ribbon Day - an international day which aims to eliminate men's violence against women - in various ways.
-Check parish websites for details of specific events.
+- Parishes throughout New Zealand support and participate in White Ribbon Day - an international day which aims to eliminate men's violence against women - in various ways.
+See previous Church White Ribbon campaigns hin the left hand menu of this page and here.
+Some parishes work with Presbyterian Support for joint White Ribbon events.
+Check parish websites for details of specific events in November each year.

 - Operating formal early childhood education centres in various locations around New Zealand including Otahuhu (St Andrew’s community Presbyterian), St Heliers and Mangere Pacific Island Church, which is of the biggest preschools in the country with 120 children.
 St Andrew’s College in Christchurch also provides preschool education, as does Wellington’s St John’s in the City.